The Soil and Water Sciences Department offers graduate-level certificate programs in:

 About The Programs

-Each certificate includes a total of 12 semester hours of required core courses and elective courses.
+Each certificate includes a total of 12 semester hours of required core courses and elective courses (10-11 semester hours for Global Agroecology).
 In addition to the course requirements for the graduate certificate program, the student must pass a competency exam that is based on the core courses completed (and does not impact GPA).

 See individual Certificate Program details and their core and elective requirements, including course syllabi and descriptions, below: